Trimethylglycine

 Trimethylglycine is an amino acid derivative with the formula (CH3)3N+CH2CO2-.
 A colorless, water-soluble solid, it occurs in plants.
 Trimethylglycine is a zwitterion: the molecule contains both a quaternary ammonium group and a carboxylate group.
 Trimethylglycine was the first betaine discovered; originally it was simply called betaine because it was discovered in sugar beets (Beta vulgaris subsp. vulgaris).
 Several other betaines are now known.

 Medical uses

+The US Food and Drug Administration (FDA) approved betaine trimethylglycine (also known by the brand name Cystadane) for the treatment of homocystinuria, a disease caused by abnormally high homocysteine levels at birth.

-Betaine, sold under the brand name Cystadane, is indicated for the adjunctive treatment of homocystinuria, involving deficiencies or defects in cystathionine beta-synthase (CBS), 5,10-methylene-tetrahydrofolate reductase (MTHFR), or cobalamin cofactor metabolism (cbl).
+Specifically, the compound is indicated for the adjunctive treatment of homocystinuria, involving deficiencies or defects in cystathionine beta-synthase (CBS), 5,10-methylene-tetrahydrofolate reductase (MTHFR), or cobalamin cofactor metabolism (cbl).

-The most common side effect is elevated levels of methionine in the blood.

-The EU has authorized the health claim that betaine "contributes to normal homocysteine metabolism.".
+The EU has authorized the health claim that betaine "contributes to normal homocysteine metabolism."

+Betaine is marketed under the brand name Cystadane.
+Trimethylglycine is also used as the hydrochloride salt (marketed as betaine hydrochloride or betaine HCl).

+Betaine hydrochloride was sold over-the-counter (OTC) as a purported gastric aid in the United States.
+US Code of Federal Regulations, Title 21, Section 310.540, which became effective in November 1993, banned the marketing of betaine hydrochloride as a digestive aid due to insufficient evidence to classify it as "generally recognized as safe and effective" for that specified use.

+The most common side effect in medical applications is elevated blood methionine levels.